thacherT1D/webdevstuff/Thinking_Like_a_Developer/Issue_Tracking.desc.md

 - Explain what issue tracking is.
 - Explain why issue tracking is useful.
 - Explain how issue tracking works.
-- Write user stories for tracked issues.
 - Use GitHub to track issues.
+- Use Github Issues to write up some issues.

 <hr>